John Adams Morgan: Business

 In December 2010, Morgan Joseph LLC merged with Tri-Artisan Partners LLC to form Morgan Joseph TriArtisan Group, Inc. In April 2011, Apollo Global Management invested in Morgan Joseph TriArtisan, and registered as a brokerage firm to find clients and deals for its buyout and hedge funds.

 Board of trustees

 From 1969, Morgan served as a director of Upham & Co., Inc. From 1989 until January 1998, he was a director of TriMas Corporation until it was acquired by Metaldyne Corporation.
 He then served as a director of Metaldyne from 1984 until its recapitalization in November 2000.
 As of 2001, he was a director of Furnishings International Inc. and a trustee of the Provident Loan Society of New York.
-He was also a director of the Morgan Library & Museum.
+Served as a director of Raytheon Technologies and of Flight Safety.